ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 Here we walk through a comparison, focusing on distributed-memory parallelism.
 Both have strengths in largely disjoint areas.
-If you want matlib-like interactivity and plotting, and master-worker parallism, Julia is the clear winner; if you want MPI+OpenMPI type scability on rectangular distributed arrays (dense or sparse), Chapel is the obvious choice.
+If you want matlib-like interactivity and plotting, and need only master-worker parallelism, Julia is the clear winner; if you want MPI+OpenMPI type scability on rectangular distributed arrays (dense or sparse), Chapel is the obvious choice.
 Both languages and environments have clear untapped potential and room to grow; we'll talk about future